 Want to learn how to manage your money?
 These tips will help you budget, save, and manage your money like a pro.

 It’s a simple fact: money is stressful.
 Between bills, debts, unexpected costs, and life-changing circumstances entirely out of our control, it’s no surprise that over ¾ of Americans are spooked by their financial situation.1 But, just like any other stressor, it’s often best to confront your personal finance fears head-on –– focusing on the factors you can control rather than the ones you can’t.
-Learning how to properly manage your money can not only be the key to overcoming your financial anxiety, it can be the one thing standing between you and your financial security.
+Learning how to properly manage your money can not only be the key to overcoming your financial anxiety, it can also be the one thing standing between you and your financial security.

 Below, we walk through seven money management strategies designed to help you take control of your financial situation like an expert –– making your paychecks go further while removing some of the guesswork from saving money.
 Read on for some of the best managing money tips.